ayanahm/simple-csv-transformer/README.md

 In such case, XML is also friendly to construct programmatically.

 ### IO vs NIO<a name="io-vs-nio"></a>
-I could not happen to find any CSV library which is providing an API for java.nio types.
+I could not happen to find any CSV library which is providing an API for java.nio Channels.
 Moreover, buffered streams should perform just fine for most of the time.
 In case of very big files, the `nio` solutions can be investigated.
 That would also mean to implement a CSV library using them.
 See also an experimental idea using [FileChannel](#optimizations).

-### How to build?<a name="how-to-build"></a>
-At least JDK-8 needs to be present in the machine to build the code.
-Using mvn clean install should produce a jar which can be referenced in other projects.
-This lib, does not provide a standalone executable jar.

-And of course, using intellij and importing as maven project should work out of the box.
-(I haven't tested it for Eclipse, but assumption it should be the same.)

 ## Api Usage<a name="api-usage"></a>